-From nursing homes to specialized cancer clinics, and from large hospitals to urgent care centers, construction of healthcare-related facilities requires special knowledge.
-When you major in healthcare construction management at Purdue University, you will study the unique features of this sector of the construction industry.
+When you study for your healthcare construction management degree at Purdue University, you will focus on the unique features of this sector of the construction industry.

-- Prepare for the American Society for Healthcare Engineering (ASHE) certification as Certified Healthcare Constructor or Certified Healthcare Facilities Manager.
+- Obtain ASHE certification as Certified Healthcare Constructor or Certified Healthcare Facilities Manager.